Ocepris/Particle-Swarm-Optimization-for-Pathfinding/README.md

 # Particle Swarm Optimization for Pathfinding
-a student project from flipketzi (https://github.com/flipketzi) and Ocepris
+a student project by flipketzi (https://github.com/flipketzi) and Ocepris

 ## Introduction
 In this project we tried to solve pathfinding problems using Particle Swarm Optimization.